qwat/QWAT/doc/contributor.rst

 * Write the patch
 * send a pull request to the qwat-data-model repository
 * commiters will review and merge it

+Note that a continuous integration tool will automatically run functional tests and conformity tests on your pull request.
+Please note that a patch must be done in two parts: the core model files used for initialization, and the delta files used to migrate existing database versions.
+A patch must lead to the exactly the same state between initialization and migration process to be valid.

 I want someone to write the modifications, what is the process ?